KF-R/cryptopaper/README.md

 \** _Chart will need six hours from launch to fill with data as no files are written to or saved at any point._

+---

+### Customizations:

+- Watch Words

+    <b>lib/watch-words.txt</b> contains an editable list of newline-separated search strings.

+    Any headline containing any of these strings will flash (toggling inverted status every other second).

+- Options

+    <b>lib/options.txt</b> contains two editable values; one for LTC/BTC threshold and one for the weather search string i.e. your location.

+    Below the LTC/BTC threshold specified in this file, the LTC/BTC indicator will be inverted (white on black).
+    The weather locale is fed to the most excellent [wttr.in](https://github.com/chubin/wttr.in) so location strings valid there should work here.

+- Versatile Data Chart

+    Currently the data is pulled from the [2022-Ukraine-Russia-War-Dataset](https://github.com/PetroIvaniuk/2022-Ukraine-Russia-War-Dataset).
+    The plan is to abstract this into a plug-in module so it's more... versatile.

+---

+### Notes:

+&nbsp;&nbsp;&nbsp;&nbsp;This little project was never intended for public consumption, but I found it so useful that it kept getting hacked into a slightly better version until eventually it felt like something I should share.
+Maybe someone will want to tweak the files and run it on a Pi with a nice e-paper display like I do; maybe I've saved someone ten minutes because they can pinch some code or ideas.
+In any case, enjoy.
+&nbsp;&nbsp;&nbsp;&nbsp;Oh, and Slava Ukraini.